-Starstruck is the 2016/17 VEX Robotics Competition Game.
+In The Zone is the 2017/18 VEX Robotics Competition Game.
 It is played on a 12'x12' square field configured as seen below.
 Two Alliances – one “red” and one “blue” – composed of two teams each, compete in matches consisting of a fifteen second autonomous period followed by one minute and forty-five seconds of driver-controlled play.

-There are twenty-four Stars and four Cubes available in the Match.
+There are eighty Cones that can be Stacked on ten Goals [5 per Alliance] during a Match.
 Some begin in designated locations on the field, while others are available to be entered into the field by the teams during the Match.

-Each Robot must start the match smaller than 18"x18"x18" and begins a match on one of their coloured Alliance Starting Tiles.
-Each Alliance has two Zones across the Fence to Score into.
-Alliances also earn points for having one Robot Hanging from their Hanging Bar at the end of the Match.
+Each Robot must start the match smaller than 18″x18″x18″ and begins a match touching their coloured Alliance Starting Bar.
+Each Alliance has three Zones in which they can place their Mobile Goals.
+Alliances also earn points for Stacking Cones on Goals, Scoring Mobile Goals in Goal Zones, having the Highest Stacks, and by Parking Robots on the coloured tiles.
 A bonus is awarded to the Alliance that has the most total points at the end of the Autonomous Period.

 Download the full Game Manual here